 After becoming Miss Chicago, Leachman made the top 16 at the 20th Miss America pageant in Atlantic City, New Jersey.
 The winner of the competition, Marilyn Buferd, would become an actress as well.

 3. She starred in the only 'Twilight Zone' episode with a sequel.

 The third season episode "It's a Good Life," wherein Leachman plays the mother of a mind-controlling Bill Mumy, remains one of the highlights of the classic anthology series.
 Forty-two years later, in the 2003 reboot of The Twilight Zone, Leachman and Mumy would reprise their roles for "It's Still a Good Life."
-They are the only two actors to appear in both series.

 4. She appeared on three different television shows on Christmas Eve, 1962.